frankhlchi/frankhlchi.github.io/index.md

 ## **About Me**
-<p style="padding-left: 35px;"> I am a PhD candidate in Computer Science at [University of Virginia](https://www.virginia.edu/), advised by Professor [Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
+I am a PhD candidate in Computer Science at [University of Virginia](https://www.virginia.edu/), advised by Professor [Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
 My research focus is contextual bandits, with consideration of non-stationary reward distribution, collaborative learning, communication efficiency / privacy in distributed setting.
-Before joining UVa, I received my Bachelor degree in Mechanical Engineering and Master degree in Mechatronics Engineering from [Harbin Institute of Technology](http://en.hit.edu.cn/), where I worked on machine learning for prognostic health monitoring and robotics.</p>
+Before joining UVa, I received my Bachelor degree in Mechanical Engineering and Master degree in Mechatronics Engineering from [Harbin Institute of Technology](http://en.hit.edu.cn/), where I worked on machine learning for prognostic health monitoring and robotics.